enricllagostera/ponte/process/to-do.md

 ## High priority

+- [ ] Ideate what content to show when previewing tags
+- [ ] Show metadata on sources
 - [ ] Re-organize the export preview and actions panel

 ## In progress

+- [ ] Exclude sources from export panel

 ## Done

 **Complete**
-- [x] Add timeline info toggles to the toolbar

 ***

 ## Archive

+- [x] 2024-03-25T15:57:25-04:00 -- Add timeline info toggles to the toolbar
 - [x] 2024-03-19T18:14:54-04:00 -- Better zoom controls
 - [x] 2024-03-19T18:14:54-04:00 -- BUG Saved tags in config are not showing up on tag input in blogroll when config file is loaded
 - [x] 2024-03-19T16:43:41-04:00 -- Show author in blogroll view